-Contaminated land contains substances that are actually or potentially hazardous to health or the environment.
-A contaminated land assessment is used to evaluate the potential for a pollution linkage and to consider whether actions are required to manage or mitigate the risk.
+Contaminated land contains substances that are genuinely or potentially hazardous to health or the environment.
+A contaminated land assessment is used to evaluate the potential for a pollution linkage and consider whether actions are required to manage or mitigate the risk.

 Contaminated land assessment is required as part of a planning application or to discharge planning conditions imposed by the local authority, Environment Agency or National House Building Council.